Posted on December 16th, 2017

-Grede Holdings is a company which produces aluminum and steel elements for transportation and industrial markets along with three supervisors, as well as gray and ductile iron castings.
-Recently, it has been indicted on several accounts for misleading and obstructing federal and state regulators who were investigating workers' exposure to asbestos at their now closed facility in Berlin, Wisconsin.
+Grede Holdings is a company that produces aluminum and steel elements for transportation and industrial markets along with three supervisors, as well as gray and ductile iron castings.
+Recently, it has been indicted on several accounts for misleading and obstructing federal and state regulators who were investigating workers' exposure to asbestos at their now-closed facility in Berlin, Wisconsin.

 Grede Holdings was formed in 2009 by merging Grede LLC with Citation Corporation.
 In 2015, Grede came to be a subsidiary of Metaldyne Performance Group and was eventually acquired by American Axle Manufacturing in 2016.
-Grede shut down the facility in Berlin in 2015, but remained operational in Wauwatosa, Browntown, Menomonee Falls, and Reedsburg.
+Although they shut down the facility in Berlin in 2015 they remained operational in Wauwatosa, Browntown, Menomonee Falls, and Reedsburg.
 As a separate incident, Grede had to pay a $98,000 fine for continuously exposing workers to silica dust in the Browntown plant.

 The seven indictments combined charges of conspiracy, opposing a federal investigation, making false statements, negligent endangerment, and violations of the Clean Air Act.